data-umbrella/event-transcripts/misc/41_austin_pymc.md

 00:10:15 Mathematical: Monte Carlo Methods
 00:13:55 Monty Hall Problem (game: Let's Make a Deal) 00:16:15 Solve Monty Hall Problem using PyMC
+00:18:42 Using aesara
+00:21:00 Doing inference with sampling
+00:24:00 What is Aesara?
+(It is based on Theano.)
+PyMC's tensor computational backend, fills niche such as PyTorch or TensorFlow.
 00:50:37 Meenal talks about upcoming PyMC sprint 00:56:30 Q&A with Austin